Welcome to our new hub page for pandemic travel, with many more updates to come soon (sign up for free to get them first)

 - Calgary (YYC)

-But on August 9th, 5 airports are being added:
+But since August 9th, 5 airports have been added:

 - Ottawa (YOW)